sophiahjli/MitoRiboSeq/README.md

 # MitoRiboSeq

-This workflow is used to generate codon- and gene-based analysis from mitochondrial ribosome profiling data generated using the protocols described in Monitoring mitochondrial translation with ribosome profiling in Nature Protocol by Li et al. 2019 [ref link].
+This workflow is used to generate codon- and gene-based analysis from mitochondrial ribosome profiling data generated using the protocols described in Monitoring mitochondrial translation with ribosome profiling in Nature Protocol by Li et al. 2020.

 Dependencies are installed using [Bioconda](https://bioconda.github.io/).
 The workflow is written using [Snakemake](https://snakemake.readthedocs.io/).